nilbus/transport-to/README.md

-# Open in Comet
+# Transport to

-A Chrome extension for Arc browser that opens the current page in Comet browser.
+A Chrome extension for Arc browser that opens pages and links in Comet or Dia browsers.

 ## Features

 - Click the extension icon to open the current page in Comet browser
+- Right-click context menu with options to open in Comet or Dia browser
+- Context menu works on both pages and links
 - Uses native messaging to communicate with macOS
 - Works in Arc browser (Chromium-based)